PalmTree2198/MovieRecommendationSystem/README.md

 ## Features

-❄️ Number of similar movie recommendations - 5.
+❄️ Number of movie recommendations: 5.

-❄️Recommended with Movie Poster.
+❄️Recommended with Movie Banner.

 ❄️ Vast collection of movies.